Lake Davis @ Plumas National Forest elevation 5886′

 Minimal primitive camping options, along road sides.
 Campfire permits required.
 No camping within one mile of a developed campground.

 Located off the main highway, on a side road, with the epic Salmon River!
 This NFS campground is popular with whitewater enthusiasts in the spring.
 Rafters, kayakers.
 Many challenging rapids ranging from Class 3 to 5 are available.
 Swimming is also popular in the summer and numerous river access areas are a short drive or walk from the campground.

-most camp sites are available first-come, first-serve
+No Reservations. most camp sites are available first-come, first-serve

 RV limitations: 30 feet